What's the Star Trek Discovery season 3 release date? Plot, trailer and latest news

 Michael Burnham and the crew of the USS Discovery ended up nearly a thousand years in the future at the end of season two - but what will they find there?

+A new logo!
+A new Starfleet badge!
+And a whole host of new problems and challenges.
+As Star Trek: Discovery heads back to the future in the new season three trailer, there’s a lot of change that’s been a long time coming.

-After almost 18 months of waiting, Star Trek: Discovery fans can finally expect some brand new episodes of the hit sci-fi drama next month – and it’s going to be dramatic.
+After almost 18 months of waiting, Star Trek: Discovery fans can finally expect some brand new episodes of the hit sci-fi drama next month – and based on the newly-released trailer, it’s sure to be very dramatic.

-Picking up where the season two finale left off, as Commander Burnham entered a wormhole sending her far into the future, she’ll have her work cut out for her in order to reunite with her crew in one piece.
+Picking up where the season two finale left off as Commander Burnham entered a wormhole sending her 900 years into the future, she’ll have her work cut out for her in order to reunite with her crew in one piece.

-A recent teaser clip saw Burnham planting a tattered flag on a hostile alien planet, with seemingly no one around to help her navigate this radically different new surroundings.
+And when they do find each other, the crew of the Discovery will have new challenges to navigate as they track down what’s left of The Federation in the far future and take on new threats.

 Speaking in Star Trek magazine, actress Sonequa Martin-Green said: “In the… time that I spent alone, I marched to the beat of my own drum, in a way.
 But then I’ve also always been so duty-oriented.